 Photo Courtesy Caroline Culler

 While Marin County does not have the vast ferry network that a city like Seattle, Washington does, we do have three very nice ferry services in Marin: The Larkspur Ferry, the Sausalito Ferry and the Tiburon Ferry.
-You can even take the Giants Ferry to see the San Francisco Giants play at AT&T park.
+You can even take the Giants Ferry to see the San Francisco Giants play at Oracle Park.
 The ferries are one of the most civilized commuting options out there, and some even feature bars and informal “happy hours” on the way home.
 It’s also a great way to go into the city for dinner.
 One of my favorite things to do is take the ferry into the Slanted Door at the San Francisco ferry building from Larkspur.

 REASON FOUR: The Weather

 Whether you enjoy the warmer weather of Novato or the cooler weather found on the bay in Sausalito, there truly is a climate for everyone in Marin.
 The weather in Marin is very different from the famous city to the south, featuring more sunny days and less fog (or “low clouds” as they call it there).
 It makes moving to Marin very attractive for San Franciscans who spend the summer shivering and cold.

 Yes, half of this bridge is in San Francisco, but we’ll claim this beauty as ours.
 Many Marinites commute over this work of art every morning.
 Personally I still feel a thrill crossing the span.
 You might want to read my article on the 5 Best Places To See The Golden Gate Bridge for tips on where to see the bridge at her finest.

 If you have been reading my blog, you might have noticed articles on my day trips to the north, including this recent article on Ram’s Gate Winery in Sonoma.
 The “wine country” as locals refer to it is a wonderful day trip and I still marvel that in 45 minutes I can be in landscapes that remind me of Tuscany.